yandex-cloud/docs/en/legal/specific-terms/kms.md

 * Delete the Encryption Keys.

-1.3. other functional features of the Service, which CloudIL at its sole discretion makes available to Customer.
+1.3. other functional features of the Service, which Nebius at its sole discretion makes available to Customer.
 The full list of functional features is available to Customer on Site and / or in Management Console.

 1.4.
 Service Level is determined for the Service in accordance with SLA.